See Katy Perry's most buzzworthy (and bizarre) VMAs looks

 More Pop Culture videos

-And though not all of her jokes landed — especially a weird segment that found her onstage using a fake baby as a prop — Perry gave it her all, and wowed the crowd when she closed out the show by teaming up with rapper Nicki Minaj to perform "Swish Swish" live.
+And though not all of her jokes landed — especially a weird segment that found her onstage using a fake baby as a prop — Perry gave it her all, and wowed the crowd when she closed out the show by teaming up with rapper Nicki Minaj for a baseball-themed "Swish Swish" live performance.